 Long before the discovery of oil, gold, and other precious materials in America, mineral ownership has always established wealth.
-With energy-generating coal and natural gas alongside other precious metals and resources, mineral ownership can be extremely valuable and thus vary hard to acquire.
+There are energy-generating coal and natural gas alongside other precious metals and resources.
+That’s why mineral ownership can be extremely valuable and thus vary hard to acquire.
 That’s also why looking for a qualified buyer has been a trend.

-Here in the United States, individuals holding mineral rights to a plot of land are entitled to valuable resources below the surface of the earth.
-In both fee simple ownership and split estates, mineral rights owners are free to enter into an oil and gas lease agreement to find, extract, and sell their valuable subsurface resources.
+How about here in the United States?
+Individuals holding mineral rights to a plot of land are entitled to valuable resources below the surface of the earth.
+What about in both fee simple ownership and split estates?
+Basically, mineral rights owners are free to enter into an oil and gas lease agreement.
+This is to find, extract, and sell their valuable subsurface resources.

-In a world with a lot of prospective buyers and much fewer qualified buyers, valuable mineral rights purchases may be out of reach for many people and businesses.
-Below, we will outline what constitutes a qualified buyer for mineral ownership.
+Valuable mineral rights purchases may be out of reach for many people and businesses.
+This is happening in a world with a lot of prospective buyers and much fewer qualified buyers, Below, we will outline what constitutes a qualified buyer for mineral ownership.

 What is a qualified buyer?